Degenerate Perverse Sheaves on Abelian Varieties: Formulation of the main results

-Finally when $X$ has three or more simple factors, we simply use induction on $dim(X)$.
-The main step, obtained in section \ref{main}, requires an analysis of the stalks of prime perverse sheaves in the sense of [W2].
-These arguments are sheaf theoretic and use spectral sequences that naturally arise, if one restricts perverse sheaves on $X$ to abelian subvarieties (e.g. fibers of homomorphisms used for the induction).
-This is described in section \ref{steps} and then is applied in section \ref{FS} and \ref{main}.
-A crucial step in section \ref{FS} is the reduction to the case of perverse sheaves in $F_{max}(X)$.
+If $X$ has three or more simple factors, we will simply use induction on $dim(X)$.
+The main step in this case, obtained in section \ref{main}, uses an analysis of the stalks of monoidal perverse sheaves.
+The arguments are sheaf theoretic, exploiting spectral sequences that naturally arise if one restricts perverse sheaves on $X$ to abelian subvarieties (e.g. fibers of homomorphisms) used in the course of the induction argument.
+These spectral sequences are described in section \ref{steps} and are applied in section \ref{FS} and \ref{main}.
+A second crucial step consists in the use of monoidal components ${\cal P}_K$ of perverse sheaves $K$ on $X$ and their degree $\nu_K$ (see [W2]).
+Furthermore, in section \ref{FS} we show that it suffices to consider perverse sheaves in $F_{max}(X) \subseteq F(X)$.